Container Moving Services

 We offer a variety of choices of flexible container moving solutions designed to fit our customer’s budget.

 Door to Door – This is the most popular option.
 We take responsibility for the transfer of your entire household inventory.
 It includes packing and loading at origin and the actual moving of the consignment.
 After customs clearance at the destination port, we unload and unpack everything at your new home.
-This option also includes removal of all packing materials.
+This option also includes the removal of all packing materials.

 Port to Port – The most basic service.
 Here we only charge for loading household items onto the ship and unloading them at the destination port.
 You would handle the transfer of your consignment to the port of origin.
 After the container ship unloads at the destination, you would collect and transfer your consignment to your new home.